-- Quick and consistent setup process for all your Matter-enabled smart home devices
+- Quick and consistent setup flow for all your Matter-enabled smart home devices

-- Can be used in multiple smart home ecosystems (Google Home, Apple HomeKit and more) at the same time
+- Matter devices can be used in multiple smart home platforms (Google Home, Apple HomeKit and more) at the same time

 How Matter-enabled devices work

-With Matter-enabled devices, there are fewer steps, so control is simpler and quicker even when you're away from home.
-When you make the same request, Google Home will simply tell the light to turn on over your Wi-Fi or Thread network without having to relay your command to the cloud and back to your light.
+With Matter-enabled devices, there are fewer steps, so commands are quicker, even when you're away from home.
+With Matter, when you make the same request, Google Home will receive your request through your Google device that is acting as a hub for Matter.
+This hub will simply tell the light to turn on immediately over your existing home Wi-Fi, Ethernet, or Thread network without having to relay your command back to the Google cloud, then to your device manufacturer cloud, and then back over the internet to your home and back to your light.

-To control a Matter-enabled device with the Google Home app or Google Assistant, you need a hub.
-Select Google devices have received software updates so they can work as a hub for Matter:
+To control a 3rd party Matter-enabled device with the Google Home app or Google Assistant, you need a Google device that acts as a hub for Matter.
+These Google devices have received software updates so they can work as a hub for Matter:

 - Speakers: Google Home, Google Home Mini, Nest Mini, Nest Audio